UN speech: Practice what you preach, Afenifere tells Buhari

-He also called for dialogue between Israel and Palestine to resolve their differences adding that the skirmish between the duo borders on “the question of justice, fairness and equity”.
+He also called for dialogue between Israel and Palestine to resolve their differences, adding that the skirmishes between the duo borders on “the question of justice, fairness and equity.”

 The statement reads: “It is interesting, perhaps comforting that the Nigerian authority realizes that dialogue is the way to go in resolving knotty issues.
 It is however hypocrisy of the highest order for this same authority to be prescribing this to foreign authorities while describing those calling for the same thing at home as ‘hate speech makers’ and separatists.